Viscometry of electron fluids from symmetry

-The dihedral hydrodynamic equations are the following pair of (approximate) conservation laws \cite{cook2019}:
+We now turn to the linearized (i.e. assuming Stokes flow \cite{lucasreview17,landau}) hydrodynamics.
+For $\mathsf{D}_8$ fluids, the hydrodynamic equations are the following pair of approximate conservation laws:

-where $v_i$ is the fluid velocity, $\rho$ ($\rho_0$) is the (equilibrium) fluid mass density, $c$ is the electronic speed of sound, and $\Gamma=v_{\mathrm{F}}/\ell_{\mathrm{mr}}$ is the rate of momentum-relaxing collisions. \cref{eq:introNScon} describes the local conservation of fluid density $\rho$, with an associated conserved current $J_i=\rho_0 v_i - D\partial_i \rho$.
-The current $J_i$ has a convective contribution from the fluid momentum $\rho_0 v_i$ and a diffusive contribution $-D\partial_i\rho$ due to density gradients, with $D$ the incoherent diffusion constant \cite{cook2019,hartnoll1}. \cref{eq:introNSmom} describes the approximate conservation of fluid momentum in the presence of ohmic and viscous forces.
-The viscosity tensor $\eta_{ijkl}$, defined via the stress tensor $\tau_{ij}=-\eta_{ijkl} \partial_k v_l$, encodes how local stresses arise from local velocity strains and therefore determines the directionality of momentum diffusion.
+where $\rho$ ($\rho_0$) is the (equilibrium) fluid density, $c$ the electronic speed of sound, and $\Gamma$ is the rate of momentum-relaxing collisions. \cref{eq:introNScon} describes the local conservation of density $\rho$, with an associated conserved current $J_i=\rho_0 v_i - D\partial_i \rho$.
+The current $J_i$ has a convective contribution from the fluid momentum $\rho_0 v_i$ and a diffusive contribution $-D\partial_i\rho$, with $D$ the incoherent diffusion constant \cite{cook2019,hartnoll1}. \cref{eq:introNSmom} describes the approximate conservation of fluid momentum $\rho_0 v_i$ in the presence of viscous $-\partial_j\tau_{ji}$ and ohmic $-\rho_0\Gamma v_i$ forces.